ChernyshevT/LTPLib_project/README.md

 > Not all every configuration correspond to a valid problem.
 > I.e. the system with pure periodic or pure open boundaries
 > has infinite number of solutions and can not be resolved.
-> In this case one arbitary unit should be marked with `uTYPE.VALUE`.
+> In this case one arbitary unit should be marked with `0`-value.

 The following example shows the umap-configuration for the problem with open-boundaries and central body with given $\phi$: